Channing School: Buildings

-The Junior School (also known as Faireseat) was the home of Sir Sydney Waterlow, 1st Baronet, who donated the park next door to the public after he died.
+The Junior School (also known as Fairseat) was the home of Sir Sydney Waterlow, 1st Baronet, who donated the park next door to the public after he died.
 There is a statue of him on the highest point in the park (just behind Fairseat's Tennis Courts) which shows him holding a key which is said to be the key to the park which he is offering to the public.

 The Senior School has four buildings: Brunner House, Haigh House, Founders Hall and a complex completed in 2015 housing a Sixth Form Centre and a Sports Hall, with Fitness Suite.
 Founders Hall, once the Old Hall, was re-opened in February 2008 after renovations split the hall into two floors to extend the Sixth Form Centre.
 In 2014 Founders' Hall was renovated again to house a Music School with soundproofed practice rooms, a studio and teaching rooms.
 An upper floor was added to Brunner House in 2003, and constitutes staff offices and classrooms which double as the form rooms of year groups 7 to 9.
 Haigh House has the Science department, Art department, Mathematics department, ICT department, and dark room.
 The Mathematics department takes the place of the old dormitories, as the school was once a boarding school.
 A performing arts centre that seats 300 was completed in 2017.